sayandeep520/geometric-tme-thermodynamics/README.md

 *   `notebooks/Geometric_Thermodynamics_of_Cancer.ipynb`: The master notebook containing the full one-year project code (Ingestion, Physics, Discovery, Validation).
 *   `results/figures/`: High-resolution plots of the curvature maps and gene correlations.
 *   `requirements.txt`: List of dependencies (squidpy, GraphRicciCurvature, scanpy).

+## 7. Results and Figures
+The following high-resolution images are generated and saved in the `results/` folder, illustrating the key findings of the project:

+*   **`breast_cancer_curvature.png`**: This image displays the **Breast Cancer: Geometric Energy Landscape**, visualizing the spatial distribution of the weighted Ricci curvature across the breast cancer tissue.
+Red regions indicate positive curvature (stable zones), while blue regions indicate negative curvature (unstable/stress zones).

+*   **`hsp90_stress_zone.png`**: This figure shows the **Breast Cancer: Proteotoxic Stress (HSP90AB1)**.
+It visualizes the spatial expression of the HSP90AB1 gene, which is a key marker for proteotoxic stress and is found to be highly expressed in regions of negative geometric curvature.

+*   **`col1a1_fibrosis.png`**: This image illustrates the **Breast Cancer: Fibrotic Rigidity (COL1A1)**.
+It depicts the spatial expression of the COL1A1 gene (collagen), indicating fibrotic rigidity, which is found to be prevalent in regions of positive geometric curvature.

+*   **`glioblastoma_validation.png`**: This is a **3-panel figure for Glioblastoma Validation**, demonstrating the universality of the geometric law.
+It includes:
+    *   **Panel 1: GBM Physics: Curvature**: Visualizes the weighted Ricci curvature for the Glioblastoma (placeholder) dataset.
+    *   **Panel 2: GBM Biology: Hypoxia (VEGFA/HSP90AB1)**: Shows the spatial expression of a hypoxia marker (VEGFA, or HSP90AB1 if VEGFA is not present) in Glioblastoma (placeholder).
+    *   **Panel 3: GBM Biology: Structure (COL1A1)**: Displays the spatial expression of a structural marker (COL1A1) in Glioblastoma (placeholder).